xinwenfu/tst-dht-lab--pcb-2/README.md

 ![image](https://user-images.githubusercontent.com/69218457/218525664-75457d38-a82f-4c06-8dd5-dbf9b8725e68.png)

-## Build, Upload and Test
+## Clone the project

-Start the Ubuntu VM.
-Clone the GitHub project.
+If you do not have the project, start the Ubuntu VM and clone this GitHub project.
 ```
 git clone https://github.com/xinwenfu/tst-dht-lab.git
 ```

+## Build, Upload and Test

 1. Start Visual Studio Code.
 Open *File* -> *Open Folder*.
 2. Click the *PlatformIO: Build* icon on the status bar at the bottom of the VS Code interface to build the project.
 3. Click the *PlatformIO: Upload* to upload the firmware onto the ESP32 board.
    - **Note**: During the uploading process, holding down the boot button until the uploading starts
-5. Click the *PlatformIO: Serial Monitor* icon to open the Serial Monitor to see the output from the ESP32 board.
+4. Click the *PlatformIO: Serial Monitor* icon to open the Serial Monitor to see the output from the ESP32 board.